3VAbdAVE/bsowsite/content/about.md

 The BackSide of Water Bar started as a little basement project during the pandemic.
 I figured if I couldn't get to my favorite tiki bars, I'd build my own.

+I'm intentionally hard to find, but I'm on [Instagram](https://www.instagram.com/theonlydavethatmatters/).

 ## So it's a tiki bar?

 More or less.
 I'd prefer to consider the theme an "Adventure", but no one knows what that means.
-If you say "tiki", people get it.
+If you say "tiki", people have some idea.

 ## Where is it?